nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 4. Adding a [similar order](#similar).

     1. Prerequisites: At least 1 customer is displayed in the customer list.
-No duplicate/similar order under the first customer.
+No order similar to the order to be added under the first customer.

     2. Test case: `addo 1 i/books d/02-03-2026` <br>
+       Expected: The order is successfully added.A warning and details of the added order shown in the status message.
+Customer's order listed in the order list.

+5. Adding an order with delivery date elapsed.

+    1. Prerequisites: At least 1 customer is displayed in the customer list.
+No order similar to order to be added under the first customer.

+    2. Test case: `addo 1 i/phone d/02-03-2020` <br>
        Expected: The order is successfully added.A warning and details of the added order shown in the status message.
 Customer's order listed in the order list.

 ### Listing all orders under a customer.

 1. Listing all orders with or without aliases.